matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 186) Can you explain challenges associated with data management in microservices architecture, strategy + pattern?
 Answer: Challenges: Data Consistency, Data Ownership, Data Integrity, Data Access Pattern, Data Volume.
-Strategies: Database per service.
-Shared Database.
-Event Sourcing.
-CQRS: Separate the command (write) and query (read) responsibilities into different components.
+Strategies: Database per service, Shared Database, Event Sourcing, CQRS: Separate the command (write) and query (read) responsibilities into different components.
 Command side updates data, and query side retrieves data.
 API Composition: Service retrieve data from multiple sources and compose it into a single response before sending it to the client.
 Distribute Cache Redis.
 Data Versioning and Compatibility: To manage changes to data structures while maintaining backward compatibility for existing services.
 Data Governance and Ownership.

 187) What is Caching?
 Answer: Hardware or software that stores data.
 They are used to store responses to network requests,